ToughkidDev/DKToolr/4MsxBGM_Enhanced/OutRun_FM/readme.md

 Enhancement MSX2 OutRun's BGM to the SEGA Master System(SMS) version.

       - Replace PSG BGM with OPLL YM2413 BGM released as Sega Master System Version

+      - Two versions,

+       	1. The FM Enhanced version of MSX OutRun, featuring the same soundtrack as the arcade.
+       		- Magical Sound Shower
+       		- Passing Breeze
+       		- Splash Wave.

+  	 	2. The other version is composed of the soundtrack from "OutRun 3D", which was released on the Sega Master System.
+      		As previously mentioned, it includes two original tracks along with 'Magical Sound Shower.'

+       		- Magical Sound Shower
+       		- Color Ocean
+       		- Shining Wind

       - The two masterpieces, "Splash Wave" and "Passing Breeze" used the SMS versions rearranged by "Louis The Sega Nerd"
        	I would like to express my sincere gratitude to "Louis The Sega Nerd" for kindly providing them.